JD-011/Chai-aur-Backend/Readme.md

 => 2) As hitesh sir says "Database is in another continent", so always use async-await while talking with database <br>
 => For your ref [here](https://github.com/JD-011/Chai-aur-Backend/commit/2a0542d38496921986b6fa9fe2730f061fca192e) is the last commit made on the github in this section

+---

 # Assignment-1:
 => explore about exit codes in node.js like one we used here "process.exit(1)" <br>
-=> Try to print and understand the connection response we get when we connect to our mongoDB database using "mongoose.connect()" (done) <br>
+=> Try to print and understand the connection response we get when we connect to our mongoDB database using "mongoose.connect()" (done)

+---

+=> Note: we use app.use() whenever we are dealing with any middleware or any configuration settings